Skip to main content

 PSY 830: Small N Research Design & Analysis

 This course provides an overview of the research methods particular to experimental and applied behavior analysis.
 Small N research designs are emphasized and compared with case studies and group designs.
 Special emphasis will be on the measurement of behavior, displaying behavioral data, and interpreting behavioral data.
-Additional topics will include ethical consideration in behavioral research and applications, as well as experimental evaluation of interventions.
+Additional topics will include ethical considerations in behavioral research and applications, as well as experimental evaluation of interventions.

 Credits: 3.00